What Causes Light Periods After a Miscarriage?

 2. Balanced Diet: Eating a nutritious diet rich in fruits, vegetables, and whole grains can support hormone balance and promote a regular menstrual flow.

-See also How Late Can Periods Be?
+See also Can Periods Cause Fever?

 3. Stress Management: Practicing relaxation techniques such as yoga or meditation can help reduce stress levels, which may impact your menstrual cycle.